Read Our Latest Blog Post

 Description: What can we say - delicious, delightful, scrumptious, divine……..all of them at the same time!
 Emma's is truly a treat.
 You will begin your gourmet delight with an aperitif…to set the tone…this is then followed by a 5-course gourmet dinner based on local produce – perhaps King Crab, perhaps reindeer, perhaps both, but don't worry they are also very well equipped for serving vegetarians and those with special diets too.
 Each course is presented by your waiter/waitress so you know where it is from and how it has been cooked, but don't ask for the menu in advance, these products are fresh and the chef will base the menu on what looks good on the day.
 Perfect for a special occasion or just to celebrate the first night of your holiday.

-DOG SLEDDING - OVERNIGHT AURORA CAMP WITH DAYTIME RIDE from Tromsø
+DOG SLEDDING - HALF-DAY HUSKY EXPEDITION from Tromsø

 Operates: 1 December - 31 March